Zagrajki/MMX/README.md

 # MMX
-Using MMX registers to change an image
+Using MMX registers to change an image.
+Using functions written in Assembly in a C file.